 Museum of Revolutionaries

 The museum follows the history of Cuba from the time of the Revolution in 1959.
-One fact I found interesting was that Che Guevara was an Argentinian trained physician.
+One interesting fact I discovered was that Che Guevara was an Argentinian trained physician.

-One section I loved.
-The “Cretin Corner” which features George and G W Bush, Reagan and their Cuban stooge Batiste.
-I wondered when Trump would be added?
+There was one section that I loved was a large edifice named “Cretin Corner”.
+This large wall features George and GW Bush, Reagan and their Cuban stooge Batiste.
+As I wandered away I wondered when they would include Trump?

-After visiting war museums in Japan, Vietnam and Cambodia.
-Seeing the indiscriminate damage done in Laos.
-It is easy to conclude that the US Department of Defence should still be called the Department of War.
+From these experiences, it is easy to conclude that the US Department of Defence should still be called the Department of War!

 Square of Independence

-A large empty square overlooked by an imposing building and statue.
-In the evening large neon lights of the faces of Che Guevara and Camilo Cienfuegos light up the park.
+A large empty square overlooked by an imposing government building and statue.
+Patrolled day and night by the military.
+In the evening large neon displays of the faces of Che Guevara and Camilo Cienfuegos light up the park.

-I was amused by the fact that after the people’s revolution the day we were there the people were not permitted up to the area of the Jose Marti statue.
+I was amused by the fact that after a People’s Revolution the day we were there the "people" were not permitted up to the area of the Jose Marti statue.
 Signs and guards discouraged any entry.

 One interesting sighting we had on the trip was seeing the South African Embassy.
-There were a number of cars parked outside but very little activity and no people about.
+This is one of the few buildings in immaculate condition.
+There were many cars parked outside but very little activity and no people about.

-Wandering around I never felt threatened.
-There is a sense of community but also a sense of resignation.
-With conditions as they are it must be very hard to be motivated and positive about the future.
+Wandering around during the day and early evening I never felt threatened.
+There was a sense of community but also a sense of resignation.
+With conditions like they in Cuba life is challenging and tough.
+It must be very hard to be motivated and positive about the future.